 The Company engages professional service providers to manage and administer its general meetings who have in place the necessary data privacy and protection and cybersecurity policies and procedures to safeguard the information of the Company and its shareholders.

-Minutes of general meetings are posted on the Company’s website under the “Meetings” page at https://www.ytlpowerinternational.com/meetings no later than 30 business days after the general meeting.
+The Company endeavours to post the minutes of general meetings on the Company’s website under the “Meetings” page at https://www.ytlpowerinternational.com/meetings no later than 30 business days after the general meeting.

-In view of the rules/restrictions applicable during the ongoing transition to the endemic phase of COVID-19, the forthcoming 26th AGM will also be held on a fully virtual basis, the details of which can be found in the Notice of Annual General Meeting in the Annual Report.
+The forthcoming 27th AGM will also be held on a fully virtual basis, the details of which can be found in the Notice of Annual General Meeting in the Annual Report.

 Click here to view CG Report.